 - 1. Except as otherwise provided in this document, the following terms and their variant forms mean the following when used in this document: - i.
 EPP" means this Elections Code: Policies and Procedures document. - ii.
 "Candidate" means any person who has filed for candidacy in accordance with Section III of this EPP, and applies to such person retroactively. - iii.
 "Ballot measure advocate" means a person who advocates for or against the passage of a ballot measure and agrees to comply with this EPP. - iv.
 "Affiliate" means any individual or group, when such individual or group acts in concert or cooperation with, or at the request or suggestion of, a candidate, a candidate's agents, a candidate's other affiliates, a ballot measure advocate's agents, or a ballot measure advocate's other affiliates.
 Campaign volunteers are an example of affiliates. - v.
 "Board" means the ASUWT Board of Directors. - vi.
 "Senate" means the ASUWT Senate. - vii.
 "EAC" means the Elections Administration Committee created by the ASUWT Constitution. - viii.
 "UWY" means the University Y Student Center, room 107. - 2.
-The following dates and deadlines apply were explicitly referenced in this document in addition to the dates referenced above in the 2023 General Election Calendar: - i.
-Endorsement Filing Deadline: Friday, May 5, 2023 at 5:00 p.m. (see section V endorsements must be submitted by this deadline to be included in Voter's Guide) - ii.
-Certification Deadline: Friday, April 21, 2023 at 5:00 p.m. (when Voter's Guide will be available) - iii.
-Publication Deadline: Friday, May 5, 2023 at 5:00 p.m. - iv.
-Final Financial Disclosure Form Deadline: Monday, May 15, 2023 at 5:00 p.m.
+The following dates and deadlines apply were explicitly referenced in this document in addition to the dates referenced above in the 2024 General Election Calendar: - i.
+Endorsement Filing Deadline: Friday, May 10, 2024 at 5:00 p.m. (see section V endorsements must be submitted by this deadline to be included in Voter's Guide) - ii.
+Certification Deadline: Friday, April 19, 2024 at 5:00 p.m. - iii.
+Voter's Guide will be made available to the University of Washington Tacoma Community: Monday, April 22, 2024 - iv.
+Final Financial Disclosure Form Deadline: Monday, May 20, 2023 at 5:00 p.m.

 v.
-Write-In Filing Deadline: Wednesday, May 31, 2023 at 5:00 p.m.
+Write-In Filing Deadline: Wednesday, May 29, 2024 at 5:00 p.m.